 I have written quite a few books!

-Recently, I published a complete reappraisal of Captain John Smith, in which I examine Smith’s role as an explorer and ad hoc missionary.
-Purchase your signed copy of The Sea Mark: Captain John Smith’s Voyage to New England, at this link:
+In 2015, I published a complete reappraisal of Captain John Smith, in which I examine Smith’s role as an explorer and ad hoc missionary: The Sea Mark: Captain John Smith’s Voyage to New England.

-Just out in June, a biography of the explorer and missionary Daniel Little, who repeatedly journeyed to the eastern Maine frontier before and after the American Revolution.
-Purchase your signed copy of Apostle of the East: The Life and Journeys of Daniel Little at these links:
+Published in June, 2018, a biography of the explorer and missionary Daniel Little, who repeatedly journeyed to the eastern Maine frontier before and after the American Revolution: Apostle of the East: The Life and Journeys of Daniel Little.

 All of the blog posts found at this site are copyright Russell M. Lawson.
-If you use words and ideas from any post please site it accordingly.
-Most posts are free.
-Some, of a greater length, are abridged; if you wish to purchase a complete printed (or digital) copy please click on the associated link.
+If you use words and ideas from any post please site them accordingly.